Commission on Security and Cooperation in Europe: History

 In February 2018, the CSCE convened in Washington, DC to address the issue of Russian doping in international sport.
 Central to the discussion was an exploration of the need to protect whistleblowers.
 The meeting included testimony from Jim Walden, attorney for Dr. Grigory Rodchenkov, the former head of Russia's anti-doping laboratory who defected to the US.

 On 1 July 2022 Ranking Member Sen. Roger Wicker (MS) and Minister of Foreign Affairs of Romania Bogdan Aurescu co-chaired a conference on Euro-Atlantic security called "BLACK SEA SECURITY SUMMIT".

 On 17 October 2022, while the Russian invasion of Ukraine was in full swing, the Commission called for the State Department to submit a motion to the United Nations to end the status of Russia as a permanent member of the U.N.
 Security Council.
 This initiative was seen as a further step in the campaign of Ukrainian Ambassador to the U.N.
 Sergiy Kyslytsya to unseat Russia.

-On 14 December 2022, in a bi-partisan effort, the co-chair of the commission Steve Cohen and the ranking member of the commission Joe Wilson submitted resolution 1517 to the House of Representatives wherein they recapitulated that Russia had committed "flagrant violations" of the U.N.
-Charter that call into question its right to hold a Security Council seat, and would urge President Biden, inter alia, "to direct the Department of State and other relevant Federal departments and agencies to pursue all appropriate steps with Allies, partners, and other countries to limit, suspend, or terminate the participation or membership of the Russian Federation in other organs and specialized agencies of the United Nations".
+On 14 December 2022, the commission's co-chair Steve Cohen and ranking member Joe Wilson submitted the bipartisan resolution 1517 to the House of Representatives wherein they recapitulated that Russia had committed "flagrant violations" of the U.N.
+Charter that call into question its right to hold a Security Council seat.
+The resolution also urged President Biden, inter alia, "to direct the Department of State and other relevant Federal departments and agencies to pursue all appropriate steps with Allies, partners, and other countries to limit, suspend, or terminate the participation or membership of the Russian Federation in other organs and specialized agencies of the United Nations".
+On March 9, 2023, the CSCE convened a hearing with experts, to include national securilty law expert Jason Wright regarding the Holding Accountable Russian Mercenaries (HARM) Act (H.R.
+506/S. 416), which is a proposal to designate the Wagner Group (and its affiliates and successors) as a Foreign Terrorist Organization (FTO).